 - The number of attractive industries is shrinking, so navigating secular risk is critical to investment success.

 While financial markets have rebounded from the sharp and steep sell-off in December, the investment environment and outlook remain highly uncertain.
-David Giroux, chief investment officer of equity and multi‑asset and head of investment strategy, and Mark Vaselkiv, chief investment officer of fixed income and head of global high yield, recently discussed the market environment and the disruptive forces that pose longer‑term risks for many companies.
+David Giroux, chief investment officer of equity and multi‑asset and head of investment strategy, and Mark Vaselkiv, chief investment officer of fixed income and portfolio manager of the firm’s Global High Yield and High Income Strategies, recently discussed the market environment and the disruptive forces that pose longer‑term risks for many companies.
 Following are some highlights of that discussion.

 Q: The same concerns that troubled investors in the fourth quarter of last year and that sparked a virtual bear market for equities are still present.
 Yet the stock market has rebounded strongly, and bond performance also has improved.
 How do you generally view the investment environment now?

 Giroux: Last year was one of above‑normal gross domestic product growth and abnormally strong earnings growth fueled by tax cuts and fiscal stimulus.
 We knew coming into 2019 that it would be a slower‑growth year.
 Stock valuations became very attractive in December, but with the rebound, the market may be a little ahead of itself as valuations have moved above the long‑term average.
 A higher valuation can be expected early in the economic cycle when earnings growth is usually above trend.
 But late in the cycle—when earnings growth is below trend and the odds of recession are greater—valuations should be lower.

 The one thing that has changed is the Federal Reserve, which has reversed course on raising interest rates and maybe the pace at which it moderates its massive balance sheet.